batking24/OpenPose-for-2D-Gait-Analysis/README.md

 </p>

-I created frames from the Real life pose annotated video and skeletal video

 ## Conclusion

-We computed the following points of the gait cycle using displacement analysis and joint angle calculation as shown above:
+I computed the following points of the gait cycle using displacement analysis and joint angle calculation as shown above:
 1. Heel Strike
 2. Foot flat
 3. Mid stance